Amlodipine besylate, valsartan.

 Patients with renal impairment: No data is available for severe cases (creatinine clearance < 10 mL/min.) and caution is therefore advised.
 No dosage adjustment of Exforge is required for patients with mild to moderate renal impairment.

-The use of ARBs - including valsartan - or of ACEIs with aliskiren should be avoided in patients with severe renal impairment (GFR < 30 mL/min) (see INTERACTIONS, dual blockade of the RAS).
+The use of ARBs - including valsartan - or of ACEIs with aliskiren should be avoided in patients with severe renal impairment (GFR < 30 mL/min) (see Dual blockade of the RAS under INTERACTIONS,).

 Patients with kidney transplantation: To date there is no experience of the safe use of Exforge in patients who have had a recent kidney transplantation.